the prophet Jeremiah speaks to the Christian world

 And I believe in the Holy Ghost the Lord, and Giver of Life, who proceedeth from the Father [and the Son]; who with the Father and the Son together is worshipped and glorified...

 Okay, so who exactly was this prophet of God that was given such an extraordinary commission, not only to, but beyond Jerusalem, beyond Israel, beyond the times in which he lived - delivering the word of God to the nations of the world, right down to our contemporary times.
-That's unusual for an ancient Jewish prophet.
+That's an unusual assignment for an ancient Jewish prophet.

 Jeremiah grew up in the small town of Anathoth three miles northeast of Judah’s capital, Jerusalem.
 While close geographically, the two communities were far apart culturally and politically.
 Jeremiah was born into the priestly line of Abiathar but had little standing with the priests in Jerusalem.
 Solomon had removed Abiathar from priestly authority centuries earlier (1 Kings 1:28 – 2:26) and replaced him with the priestly line of Zadok in Jerusalem.